Leading Researcher/Head of Lab

 Dr. Heather Flowers

-- Understanding neuroanatomical relationships between swallowing and communication functions
+- The relationship between the neuroanatomy of swallowing and communication

 Research Associates/Invited Researchers: Former

 Dr. Mona Ebrahimipour (June 2016-May 2017)

 PhD Students: Present

 Nalia Juarez-Gurgel (November 2016-Present)

 Nalia is a Ph.D. student in the School of Rehabilitation Sciences at the University of Ottawa.
 Her thesis takes an interdisciplinary approach to understanding the post-stroke recovery process, focusing on the relationship between oral health and post-stroke recovery.

 Subsequent to obtaining a Doctorate in Dental Surgery (DDS) from the State University of Campinas (Brazil), Nalia completed a Master of Science (M.Sc.) in dental prosthesis at the São Leopoldo Mandic Faculty of Dentistry in Campinas, Brazil.
 Nalia has a certificate of Residency in Dental Implants from the Brazilian Dental Association, and has been practicing dentistry and overlooking the oral health of adults and persons with disabilities since 2002.

 Renée Desrochers (May 2017-April 2018)

 Renée graduated from the School of Rehabilitation Sciences at the University of Ottawa in 2018 with a Master of Health Sciences in Speech-Language Pathology.
 Renée’s thesis observed the usage of dietary interventions for dysphagia in post-stroke patients.
 She is currently a registered member of the College of Audiologists and Speech-Language Pathologists of Ontario and works for the Catholic School Board of MonAvenir in the Greater Toronto Area.